 How to Measure Tint Percentage: Laws And Car Tints

-Car window tinting is not a new process for most drivers — especially for those in hotter places like Phoenix, Arizona.
-Offering car owners various benefits starting from heat reduction down to reinforcing shatter resistance, tint films have grown to be a must for them.
+Car window tinting is not a new process for most drivers, especially for those in hotter places like Phoenix, Arizona.
+Offering car owners various benefits, tint films have grown to be a must for them.
 Yet despite the huge demand, not everyone understands how tinted windows work and why there are tint laws.
-One thing that many people don’t know is how to determine the tint percentage.
+One thing that many people don’t know is how to determine the film percentage.

-With this in mind, SmartFilm is here to discuss the relationship between window films and law enforcement — starting with window tint percentages and visible light transmission!
+With this in mind, SmartFilm is here to discuss the relationship between window films, tint meters, and law enforcement, starting with how to measure window tint percentages and visible light transmission!

 How Films Work And How To Know Tint Percentage

-In its most basic form, window films or car films are meant to reduce glare, heat, UV rays, and light that passes through the front side windows of a vehicle.
-The light and heat which pass through the windows is initially converted into infrared radiation before it’s rejected back to the exterior of the vehicle.
+In its most basic form, car windows tint or car films are meant to reduce glare, heat, UV rays, and visible light transmission that passes through the front side windows of a vehicle.
+The light and heat which pass through the windows are initially converted into infrared radiation before it’s rejected back to the exterior of the vehicle.

 Your tint’s Visible Light Transmission percentage level shows the amount of visible light it allows to pass through.
-For instance, if a tint meter reveals that your side windows have a VLT level — or tint percentage — of 5%, it means it’s extremely dark.
+For instance, if a tint meter reveals that your side windows have a visible light transmission level — or tint percentage of 5%, it means the amount of visible light is extremely dark.

 The lower the tint percentage is, the darker the tint is.
 And if the vehicle window tint darkness is that low, it becomes a safety hazard — even a security concern.

 How to Figure out Your Car Automotive Window Tint Percentage

 Whether you acquired a new or second-hand vehicle, it is necessary to know what your auto window color percentage is.
 This is specifically crucial if you are wanting to further color your windows and also to make certain that the darkness of your tint follows your local police’s policies.